Sirius-AI-dev/pg-utilities/README.md

 #### `JSON_DIFFERENCE` action

 Compares two JSON objects (or arrays of objects) and builds an array of objects detailing the differences.
+Useful for unit-tests to compare expected and actual responses of any function

 **`ljinitialobject`**: "Left" JSON object or array of objects (expected values).
 **`ljprocessdata`**: "Right" JSON object or array of objects (result values).